DevJMD/laravel-weather-api/README.md

 ```

 ### 5. Postman Endpoints
-You can export/view the endpoints here.
 For obvious security purposes, registration is not a feature.
 You can authenticate with:
 - Email: `demo@demo.com`
 - Password: `password`